-In devices with the ARMv7-M architecture, the SRAM and Peripheral regions each have a bit-band feature.
+In devices that are based on the ARM Cortex-M3 processor or ARM Cortex-M4 processor, the SRAM and Peripheral regions each have a bit-band feature.

 You can access each bit in the bit-band region individually at a different address, called the bit-band alias.
-For example, to access bit[13] of the word at 0x2000001, you can use the address 0x22000054.
+For example, to access bit[13] of the word at 0x20000001, you can use the address 0x22000054.